MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/04/devtools.md

 1. Navigate to the **Permissions Policy** section.
 1. Navigate to the **Disabled Features** property.
 1. Choose **Show details**.
-1. Choose the icon next to each policy to navigate to the iframe or network request that blocked the feature.
+1. Choose the icon next to each policy to navigate to the `iframe` or network request that blocked the feature.

-The Permissions Policy is a web platform API.
-The Permissions Policy gives a webpage the ability to allow or block the use of browser features in an individual frame or in an `iframe` that it embeds.
-For more information, navigate to [Permissions Policy Explainer][GithubW3cWebappsecPermissionsPolicyPermissionsPolicyExplainerMd].
 To review the history of this feature in the Chromium open-source project, navigate to Issue [1158827][CR1158827].

 :::image type="complex" source="../../media/2021/04/application-frames-top-permission-policy-disabled-features-show-details-highlight.msft.png" alt-text="Blocked features in the Frame details view" lightbox="../../media/2021/04/application-frames-top-permission-policy-disabled-features-show-details-highlight.msft.png":::
    Blocked features in the Frame details view